mstanczy/git-workshop/README.md

 ```
 git checkout <bad commit>~1
 ```
 39. Refresh the browser tab.
-The page should look good.
+The page should look OK.
 At this point your local version of the project includes the deleted file.
-You can start a new branch from here but we decided to go back to the active branch and revert the bad commit.
+You can start a new branch from here if that fits your needs but we decide to go back to the active branch and revert the bad commit.
 ```
 git checkout -
 ```

 40. Let's restore the deleted file.
 This is possible thanks to the way git tracks all changes in its database.
-We can use "git revert" command which effectively creates a new commit with reverted changes (you will be prompted to provide the commit message)
+We can use ```git revert``` command which effectively creates a new commit with reverted changes (you will be prompted to provide the commit message)
 ```
 git revert <bad commit>
 ```